 We use the nested version of the GEOS-Chem CTM 12.7 at 0.25° × 0.3125° resolution over North America as the forward model for the inversion.
 Earlier versions of the methane simulation were described by Wecht et al. (2014) and Turner et al. (2015).
 The model is driven by GEOS-FP meteorological fields from the NASA Global Modeling and Assimilation Office (GMAO).
-Methane loss from OH, Cl, soil uptake, and stratospheric oxidation is described in Maasakkers et al. (2019).
+Methane loss from OH, Cl, soil uptake, and stratospheric oxidation is described in Maasakkers et al. (2019) and is included in our simulation but is of no consequence because ventilation of the domain by the boundary conditions is much faster.
 Initial conditions for January 1, 2019 and 3-hourly boundary conditions for the year are specified by methane concentration fields from a global GEOS-Chem simulation at 2° × 2.5° resolution using optimized emissions from a global inversion of TROPOMI observations (Qu et al., 2021).
-These concentration fields are unbiased with respect to the global TROPOMI data and are informed predominantly by observations outside of North America.
-We validate GEOS-Chem by comparison to surface and aircraft methane observations for May 2018.
-Initial conditions and boundary conditions are provided by the same simulation from Qu et al. (2021).
-We use observations from the Atmospheric Tomography Mission (ATom), the Atmospheric Carbon and Transport – America (ACT-America) campaign, and the NOAA Observation Package (ObsPack).
-We find a mean model-observation bias of 6.36 ppb and a correlation of R = 0.45.
-We also find no significant latitudinal bias in the model - observation difference, although the surface and aircraft observations provide significant coverage only between 30°N and 50°N.
+These concentration fields are unbiased with respect to the global TROPOMI data

 2.4 TROPOMI observations